 Egypt celebrates Mubarak’s resignation amid outcry over Western hypocrisy

+Egyptian President Hosni Mubarak has resigned, handing power to the military after 30 years of rule and three weeks of nationwide protests.
 Western powers, led by the US, have been urging a transition of power, abandoning the leader who for three decades was their main henchman in the Arab world.